dzangolab/vue-locale-switcher/README.md

 #### `spa`

-When a different locale is selected, the current route remains unchagnged and the page is not reloaded.

-If your app uses vue-i18n, then the i18n locale will be updated.
+When a different locale is selected, the current route remains unchanged and the page is not reloaded.
+This assumes that your app will listen to the `locale-switcher:localeChanged` event and updates its locale somehow.

 #### `ssr`